 When employees can donate their dollars to any nonprofit, it’s important to track where those dollars end up, according to Submittable Product Marketer Madison Silver.

 “Are most people donating the money back to where they volunteered, or are people donating it to other types of nonprofits?” says Silver.
 “Does funding follow the same causes?
 For example, if they volunteered for a youth-led event, are they then donating to another youth-led organization, or are they different causes?
 We want to see: do people’s volunteering and donations line up?”

 By tracking these contributions, you’ll learn more about the causes that matter to employees, and be able to plan volunteer events that are better aligned with those causes.

 Dollars for Doers programs are more than just a corporate philanthropy initiative.
 They’re a testament to the power of collective action.
 These programs create a multiplier effect, aligning business resources with employee passion.
 They build a bridge between companies and the communities they serve, while mobilizing your workforce to amplify their total social impact.

 Submittable’s corporate giving platform can help you put your Dollars for Doers program into action.
-In Volunteer, admins have full customization over how many dollars to donate per hour, and what events qualify for the program.
+With the right corporate volunteering software, admins have full customization over how many dollars to donate per hour, and what events qualify for the program.
 Meanwhile, employees have visibility into the exact dollar amount their volunteer work translates into, and the freedom to choose any nonprofit they want to donate to.

 It’s easy to make a difference with Submittable—one volunteer hour and one dollar at a time.